Storidge/cio-user-docs/docker_volumes/about_volume_plugins.md

+---
+title: About Volume Plugins
+description: Overview of volume plugins and the Storidge volume plugin for Docker
+lang: en-US
+---

 # About Volume Plugins

 Docker integrates with external storage systems through the volume plugin API.
 The API enables data volumes to be natively provisioned in a Docker environment and then attached to an application running in a container.
 Since the data volume survives termination of the container, stateful data written by the application persists beyond the lifetime of the container.